jayshozie/ceng240/notes4newbies/W04-intro-to-python-2.md

 >>> print(r"C:\Users\foo\bar")
 C:\Users\foo\bar
 ```
-If you were to use a normal string literal with that, you would probably get an
+If you were to use a normal string literal with that, you would probably get
-error:
+some kind of an error:
 ```python
 >>> print("C:\Users\foo\bar")
   File "<python-input-8>", line 1